Gateway/Router Performance Measurements

 Voice Quality Analysis

-In VQT, both the reference and the degraded captures are analysed by comparing the voice samples using the POLQA (ITU-T P.863), PESQ (ITU-T P.862) algorithms.
+In VQT, both the reference and the degraded captures are analyzed by comparing the voice samples using the POLQA (ITU-T P.863), PESQ (ITU-T P.862) algorithms.
 Various voice quality metrics including MOS, E-Model, SNR, Signal Level, Noise Level, Clipping, Delay, and Jitter and provided.

 As per the figure above, the reference & degraded voice captures of 8 sec duration are created in each direction of data flow i.e., IP to TDM or TDM to IP and are sent to VQT for processing.
 GL's Voice Quality Testing (VQT) software supports the next-generation voice quality testing standard for fixed, mobile and IP-based networks using POLQA (ITU-T P.863), PESQ (ITU-T P.862), and analytical results such as MOS, E-Model, Signal Level, SNR, jitter, clipping, noise level, and delay (end to end as well as per speech utterance) are generated for each call direction.